Concordium/concordium.github.io/source/mainnet/net/snippets/delegation-faq.rst

 **My account is suddenly delegating to passive delegation.
 Why is that?**
 It is likely because the baker pool to which you were delegating has been closed.
 You can continue to delegate to passive delegation or select a new baker pool for your delegation.

+**If I did win the lottery, how much estimated rewards would I receive in CCDs?**

+We could give you formulas for calculating the rewards, but I do not think that is very helpful.
+The best thing to estimate rewards is to go to ccdscan.io and look at the average past rewards for your pool / passive delegation.
+But it is important to keep in mind, that small pools have rewards less often, but more at a time.
+So the percentage for the (annual) interest given on ccdscan.io is less reliable for small pools, as there is more variance.
+Passive delegation has rewards daily, because there is no variation.

 For bakers
 ----------